 To check for consistency, I tested deploying the same two scripts to two separate serverless SQL Pools in two different workspaces.

 For the first Azure DevOps example in this post, I put all the tasks in one job.
 Because I used a Microsoft-Hosted agent to deploy the package.
 So, I had to install the DBOps PowerShell module first before running the command.

 However, for the second example I used a self-hosted agent with the DBOps module already installed.
 Which gives you more flexibility.

 As you can see below, it made a big difference to the runtime of the pipeline as well.

-On Friday October 29, myself and Sander Stad are presenting at the Azure Community Conference.
-Where we will be doing an exclusive demo relating to this post.
+On Friday October 29, myself and Sander Stad are presented at the Azure Community Conference.
+Where we did an exclusive demo relating to this post.